-Saganaki is a traditional Greek dish of fried cheese that some Athenian restaurants flambé tableside, with a squeeze of fresh lemon juice to put out the flames.
+Saganaki is a traditional Greek dish of fried cheese that some Athenian restaurants flambé tableside, using a squeeze of fresh lemon juice to put out the flames.
 Here, that classic gets a makeover with crunchy walnuts, floral honey, and fresh parsley.
-Serve it alongside crusty bread or crackers for a spectacular appetizer that'll have your guest cheering, "Opa!"
+Serve it alongside crusty bread or crackers for a spectacular appetizer that'll have your guests cheering, "Opa!"

 Why It Works

 - A cast iron skillet evenly browns the cheese.